- Dan F. Servey Distinguished Professor

 Dr. Victor S. Frost is currently the Dan F. Servey Distinguished Professor and has been chair of the Electrical Engineering and Computer Science department at the University of Kansas (KU) since 2014.
-He was the Director of the KU Telecommunications and Information Technology Center (ITTC) for over ten years.
+He was the Director of the KU Telecommunications and Information Technology Center (ITTC) now (I2S) for over ten years.
 During that time ITTC had external research expenditures averaging about $5.5 Million/year.
 From 1987 to 1996 Dr. Frost was the Director of the KU Telecommunications and Information Sciences Laboratory.
 He is a Fellow of the IEEE and received a Presidential Young Investigator Award from the NSF in 1984.

 For two years (Feb.
 2009-Feb.
 2011) he was a Program Director at the National Science Foundation in Directorate for Computer and Information Science and Engineering (CISE) - Computer Network Systems Division (CNS).
 As a Program director Dr. Frost contributed to the creation of NSF’s Future Internet Architecture program.